PrismaticDevelopmentStudios/html_css-samples/README.md

 ## HTML CSS Refactoring Practice
 ## Project Overview
 This is the first homework assignment for the 24 week DU Coding Bootcamp.
-The purpose of the assignment was to refactor the HTML and CSS for a pre-designed web page and to practice using welement ids inside of hrefs to create in page navigation.
+The purpose of the assignment was to refactor the HTML and CSS for a pre-designed web page and to practice using element ids inside of hrefs to create in page navigation links.
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Images
 ![Screen Shot 2021-10-22 at 8 22 06 PM](https://user-images.githubusercontent.com/34839284/138539035-0730e000-2337-4eef-9cac-9e2ad60cd4b6.png)